mikeh0rn/most-helpful-iOS-resources/README.md

-# iOS thank yous
+# iOS Thank Yous
-This repo is devoted to every stack overflow post, blog, or site I've used as a resource throughout building my first iOS application in Swift.
+This repo is devoted to every [Stack Overflow](http://stackoverflow.com/) answer, [blog](https://en.wikipedia.org/wiki/Blog), or [site](https://en.wikipedia.org/wiki/World_Wide_Web) I've used as a resource throughout building my first iOS application in Swift.
 Without these resources, there's not a chance in hell I've would've been able to plow through

 ===============